Inner Knee Hurts: Causes, Remedies, and When to Seek Help

 Key Takeaways

-- Common causes of inner knee pain include MCL injuries, medial meniscus tears, PFPS, and pes anserine bursitis, often resulting from sports injuries, overuse, or trauma.
+- Common causes of inner knee pain include MCL injuries, medial meniscus tears, PFPS, and pes anserine bursitis, often from sports, overuse, or trauma.

 Common Causes of Inner Knee Pain